Homes still without power as Storm Eunice clean-up could cost over £300m

 “No two storms are the same.
 The last significant storms to hit the UK – Ciara and Dennis – led to insurers paying out over £360 million.”

-Clean-up efforts could also be hindered by wet and windy weather moving in over the weekend, the Met Office has warned.

-The national forecaster has issued a yellow warning for wind covering the entire south coast and south-west Wales until 6pm on Saturday.
+The Met Office has issued a yellow warning for wind covering the entire south coast and south-west Wales until 6pm on Saturday, and a yellow snow warning for parts of northern England from 11am until 3pm.

-On Sunday, a yellow warning for wind is in place for most of Scotland and north-west Wales, while a yellow rain warning covers Lancashire and Cumbria.
+On Sunday, a yellow warning for wind is in place for England, Wales, and south-west Scotland, while a yellow rain warning covers Lancashire and Cumbria.

 Meteorologist Greg Dewhurst said Eunice was one of the worst storms in decades.